-If you don't have a mass emailing tool, you can still create a mail merge campaign using Outlook's mail merge feature with the help of a few other tools in the office suite.
+If you don't have a mass emailing tool, you can still create a mail merge link using Outlook's mail merge feature - with the help of a few other Microsoft tools.

-To create your campaign, first compose your email message in Word and create an Excel file to contain the fields that you'll need merged.
+To start, first compose your email in Microsoft Word.
+Once done, open Excel to capture the fields that you'll need merged.

 In your Excel file:

-Add a new column that will contain the email addresses of your recipients (as many as you'd like).
-Then add another column with your DocSend link you want to send (ex. https://docsend.com/view/abc123).
+In column A, add the email addresses of your recipients (as many as you'd like).
+Then add your DocSend link in column B (ex. https://docsend.com/view/abc123).

-This should produce a custom link for each email address, such as https://firstname.lastname@example.org
+This will produce a custom link for each email address, such as https://firstname.lastname@example.org

 In your Word document:

-From your documents, select the Excel file you just created and allow for MSFT Word to access your information.
+From your documents, select the Excel file you just created.

 You'll then want to click "Insert Merge Field" from the top ribbon and click "Mail_Merge_Link".